mistybreeze2015/team57/README.md

-# team57
-Movie Project, made by team57, in CSC309
+# Movie Project - CSC309 - Team57

 Hi!
 Welcome to 309Movies.
 This website presents relevant information about movies!